Serving The Straits Area Sportsmen Since 1975

 Adult wolf taking a stroll through Gladstone.
 Just down the street from the elementary.

-Wolf Sighting in St Ignace, MI
+Video of Wolf in St Ignace, MI

 A Club member passed this along to us this past spring.
 Both videos were taken along the boulevard in St. Ignace Michigan.